Zokrates/ZoKrates/zokrates_book/src/language/control_flow.md

 ```zokrates
 {{#include ../../../zokrates_cli/examples/book/conditional_panic.zok}}
 ```
-The experimental flag `--branch-isolation` can be activated in the CLI in order to restrict any unsatisfied constraint to make the execution fail only if it is in a logically executed branch.
-This way, the execution of the program above will always succeed.

 >The reason for these caveats is that the program is compiled down to an arithmetic circuit.
 This construct does not support jumping to a branch depending on a condition as you could do on traditional architectures.
 Instead, all branches are inlined as if they were printed on a circuit board.
-The `branch-isolation` feature comes with overhead for each assertion in each branch, and this overhead compounds when deeply nesting conditionals.

 ### For loops